kentaroi/eleventy-sass/README.md

 });
 ```

+If you set a value for `loadPaths` or `includes` key in the value for `sass` key, the default value, [includes directory](https://www.11ty.dev/docs/config/#directory-for-includes), will be removed from the `loadPaths`.
+Therefore, if you want to add a directory to `loadPaths` in addition to the default [includes directory](https://www.11ty.dev/docs/config/#directory-for-includes), you have to set an array which contains both the new directory and the [includes directory](https://www.11ty.dev/docs/config/#directory-for-includes).

 ### Default options
 If you do not specify any options, [eleventy-sass](https://github.com/kentaroi/eleventy-sass) uses the default options.
 By default, [eleventy-sass](https://github.com/kentaroi/eleventy-sass) checks `ELEVENTY_ENV` environment/shell variable, and if it is "production", "prod", "p", or something like that or if there is no `ELEVENTY_ENV` variable, it considers the environment `production`.